Erlang error logger.

 Returns the current mapping for warning events.
 Events sent

-using warning_msg/1,2
+using warning_msg/1,2 or warning_report/1,2

 are tagged as errors, warnings (default), or info, depending

-on the value of command-line flag +W
+on the value of command-line flag +W.

 Example: